 This Site is part of

-This Site will contain Biographies & Sketches of many individuals connected with Vigo County.
+This Site will contain Biographies, Sketches & Genealogical Data of individuals connected to Vigo County.

 The Pioneers - Genesis of the Early Settlers.

 This Chapter has a lot of miscellaneous information as to ethnic origins, and those can be read from the book which can be downloaded from the Internet Archives: